sriyanops/risk-and-loss-prevention-dashboard/README.md

 # Operations Risk & Loss Prevention Dashboard

-A Python-based operations decision-support system that analyzes facility-level resource utilization, loss, and cost leakage.
+A Python-based operations decision-support system for analyzing facility-level resource utilization, loss, and cost leakage.
 The tool computes operational KPIs, classifies site risk using transparent rules, and delivers both executive-ready reports and an interactive analytics dashboard.

-This project mirrors how operations analytics tools are structured in enterprise and public-sector environments, with an emphasis on explainability, auditability, and decision support.
+This project is designed for operations analysts, operations managers, and public-sector reviewers, and reflects how internal operations analytics tools are typically structured in enterprise and regulated environments — with an emphasis on explainability, auditability, and actionable decision support.

 ## What This Tool Does